JoschaMiddendorf/fhem-docker/README.md

 # Docker Container for FHEM House-Automation-System
 ## Full install with all dependencies
 This image of FHEM is based on Debian and runs on every possible docker host.
 The master branch (latest) is based on Debian Stretch.
-It has several Perl Modules installed, however if you are missing any modules packages or features don't hesitate to ask for it by opening an issue on GitHub,I,d love to improve this container in the future. https://github.com/JoschaMiddendorf/fhem-docker/issues/new
+It has several Perl Modules installed, however if you are missing any modules, packages or features, don't hesitate to ask for it by opening an issue on GitHub, I'd love to improve this container in the future. https://github.com/JoschaMiddendorf/fhem-docker/issues/new

 You can make your entire configuration persitent across updates and restarts by mapping the volume /opt/fhem to a directory of your choise.
-If the maped directory is empty prior to the first atempt to run the container, initial data will be extracted from the install.
+If the maped directory is empty prior to the first atempt to run the container, initial data will be extracted from the fresh install.
-Furthermore there are some goodies, predefinitions and helpers in the initial config whitch will make it easy for you to start over.
+Furthermore there are some goodies, predefinitions and helpers in the initial fhem.cfg whitch will make it easy for you to start over.

 * Video Tutorials: https://www.youtube.com/channel/UCRDCsZvUg75Bibp9qYbHivw
 * Manuals: https://haus-automatisierung.com/